-As of April 30, 2015, the Company's consolidated backlog amounted to approximately \$37 million compared to approximately \$48 million at the end of the prior fiscal year.
-Approximately 75% of the current backlog is expected to be filled during the Company's fiscal year ending April 30, 2016.
-Included in the backlog at April 30, 2015 is approximately \$2.9 million under cost-plus-fee contracts which the Company believes represent firm commitments from its customers for which the Company has not received full funding to date.
+As of April 30, 2016, the Company's consolidated backlog amounted to approximately \$32 million compared to approximately \$37 million at the end of the prior fiscal year.
+Approximately 75% of the current backlog is expected to be filled during the Company's fiscal year ending April 30, 2017.
+As of April 30, 2016, there are no amounts included in backlog under cost-plus fee contracts.
 The Company excludes from backlog any contracts or awards for which it has not received authorization to proceed.
 On fixed price contracts, the Company excludes any unfunded portion.
 The Company expects any partially funded contracts to become fully funded over time and will add the additional funding to its backlog at that time.
 The backlog is subject to change by reason of several factors including possible cancellation of orders, change orders, terms of the contracts and other factors beyond the Company's control.
 Accordingly, the backlog is not necessarily indicative of the revenues or profits (losses) which may be realized when the results of such contracts are reported.